Cray-HPE/sat/docs/man/sat-switch.8.rst

 =========

 *xname*
-        The xname of the switch (also called router).
+        The xname of the switch.

 OPTIONS
 =======